How to create risk-sharing opportunities in value-based care

 We now also have the ability to implement EMR systems that span an entire health network—allowing physicians to access care and treatment information from all parts of a patient’s journey.
 This sort of care continuum facilitates provider coordination and communication, while reducing costs by creating greater efficiencies throughout the care process.

-To most, AI is thought of as artificial intelligence—where computer technologies are designed to replace roles traditionally filled by humans.
-Many people in the healthcare industry are beginning to think about these technologies as “augmented intelligence” instead.
+To the average consumer, AI means artificial intelligence—where computer technologies are designed to replace roles traditionally filled by humans.
+But many people in the healthcare industry are beginning to think about these technologies as “augmented intelligence” instead.

-Computers are, in many ways, better-suited to completing certain high-precision or high-efficiency tasks than their human counterparts.
-While this may be the case, there are a number of roles that will always rely upon some level of human intervention.
-More than that, we realize that the teamwork between human and computer algorithms works better than either one on their own.
+Computers are, in many ways, better suited to completing certain high-precision or high-efficiency tasks than their human counterparts.
+While this may be the case, there are a number of roles that will probably always rely upon some level of human intervention.
+Today, the industry is realizing that teamwork between humans and computer algorithms works better than either one on its own.

 For instance, AI has the ability to create greater efficiencies and improve diagnostic accuracies throughout the healthcare industry.
-Radiologists, in particular, will benefit from these technologies.
-An AI-enhanced triaging process will not only help radiologists review more scans in a given time period, but will also help direct their attention to those exams that require the most attention.
+Radiologists and medical imaging specialists, in particular, benefit from these technologies.
+An AI-enhanced triaging process not only helps radiologists review more scans in a given time period, but will also help direct their attention to those exams that require the most attention.

-These increased efficiencies are going to play a major part in decreasing the need for total number of doctors—further reducing care costs and promoting success in a value-based system.
+These increased efficiencies are going to play a major part in decreasing the system’s reliance on doctors—a critical benefit when healthcare continues to suffer from a physician shortage—further reducing care costs and promoting success in a value-based system.